Pros: Very good sub-bass, clean bass with minimal mid-bass bleed, good tonality, good timbre, good tuning, price to performance ratio

-Before we dive into build and sound, It is almost a must to do a MMCX modification to it since attached cable is so short which makes it very impractical in my opinion.
+Before we dive into build and sound, It is almost a must to do an MMCX modification to it since the attached cable is so short which makes it very impractical in my opinion.
 It costs about SGD 25 to modify it nowadays or you can look up some videos online and do it yourself if you are savvy enough.

 My personal unit modified by SG AudioHive (ear tips: Final Audio Ear Tips size M)

 Packaging and Accessories (Score: 3/10)

 Nothing much to say here since it was an accessory itself, it comes in a plastic package containing the earpiece and tips.
 However I would like to point out that the stock tips are really good in terms of fit and quality so huge plus for the price you are paying!

 The build here is typical for something like this (the free earpiece that comes with your phone) it is all plastic and not durable so really nothing great here since most of the value comes from its sonic characteristics and performance.Fit wise, I usually wear it hanging down (unlike over ears) so it really depends on the tips to give you that seal and since given its design, lower your expectations when it comes to seal and fit (stock form) unless you tip roll to something that suits your ear.
 But I do have to say, it is relatively more comfortable to wear it for long hours as my ears get tired and discomfort from wearing IEMs for too long.

 Sound (Score: 7.5/10)

 This is where it really shines for this unit, it poses a “Harman-Neutral” sound, a good sub-bass extension with a peak in its upper-Mids which some may describe as V or U shaped (in this case I would classify it as a U-shaped sound signature).
 The MH755 is fun to listen to, has good timbre and tonal balance for its price and is often described as a “wonder” for many.